avvertix/caslite/README.md

     'cas_session_name' => env('CAS_SESSION_NAME', 'CAS_SESSION'),
 ],
 ```
-As you might have notices most of the paramaters refers to an environment variable, so you can customize them for each environment.
+As you might have noticed most of the paramaters refers to an environment variable, so you can customize them for each environment.
 Typically you will only need to include in the `.env` file the following variables (values are only for example)

 ```